drift-labs/v2-teacher/source/index.html.md

 Drift’s Builder Code (DBC) system enables any builder to build on top of Drift while earning fees for routing trades.
 Buildercodes are enabled by Swift, and are light to implement by design.
 The only difference to a normal Swift order, is that `builderIdx` and `builderFee` are added to the signed message.

 <aside class="notice">
  In the below examples, it is important to note the difference between `builderClient` and `userClient`.
+Furthermore, Builder Codes are currently limted to Swift orders only.
 </aside>